shilpchk/ProjectManagement/ME-MYSELF-I/Weekly-meetings.md

    - But unable to upload data from Openmind to Dropbox.
 It is giving timeout error.
    - Presently working on fixing it, so that I could transfer the data generated to dropbox.
 * Datacrawler
-   - Working with Smriti.
+   - Working with Smruti.
 I am specifically focusing on validating directory structure (e.g. freesurfer).

 #### What would you like to work on next week?

 * Figure out errors getting on OSG
 * Transfer data to Dropbox from Openmind.
-* Work with Smriti on datacrawler and related stuff.
+* Work with Smruti on datacrawler and related stuff.

 #### Any other topics